 Competency Building in Existing Employees Transferred to a New Assignment

-Training Prior to a New Project or Initiative Planned in the Organization
+Training Before a New Project or Initiative Planned in the Organization

-Create Competency in the employee to perform his job well. including in relation to
+Create Competency in the employee to perform his job well. including about

 Needs and Expectations of the Stakeholders/ Customers (internal & external)